Raspberry oil, it’s the new seed oil on the block.

-Understandable then it is quickly becoming the go to oil of choice, especially for those suffering from sensitive, dry and mature skin.
+Understandably then, it is quickly becoming the go-to oil of choice, especially for those suffering from sensitive, dry, and mature skin.

 Raspberry oil is nutrient dense; it is literally packed to the rafters with lots of healthy stuff for the skin.

 Raspberry oil contains high levels of alpha and gamma tocopherols, vitamin E and A.

 These vitamins have potent skin-rejuvenating properties, helping to reduce scars, micro tears, and fine lines – making it a great inclusion for a scar or acne formulation.

 Raspberries contain one of the highest levels of antioxidants.
 It also contains polyphenols and phospholipids, which behave like antioxidants on the skin; helping to ward off the free radicals that cause premature ageing.